home-assistant/companion.home-assistant/docs/integrations/android-quick-settings.md

 The app currently offers 12 tiles to setup.
 Each tile must have a label set and on Android 10 or newer can optionally have a sublabel set.
 A custom icon can also be used to help differentiate between the tiles.
 After a label and entity have been selected you will be able to update the tile data.
 Once updated, the tile is ready to be used: edit your device's quick settings panel and drag the Home Assistant tile from the list of tiles into the active section.

 Once a tile has been added, the state, label and icon will update to reflect the entity's state and tile settings.
 When you select a tile you will see the tile momentarily light up as the app calls the server.
-If successfull the tile will go back to show the entity's state, if there is a failure the tile change to a disabled state and an error message will be shown.
+If successfull the tile will go back to show the entity's state, if there is a failure the tile changes to a disabled state and an error message will be shown.

 The following domains are supported: